Solarcaskets/solarcaskets/README.md

 **A hybrid token protocol built on Solana using the Helios400 standard**

-Dynamic SPL token-to-NFT conversion, native gambling integration, and verifiable randomness via Switchboard Oracle — all wrapped in a seamless, high-speed protocol.
+Dynamic SPL token-to-NFT conversion, native gambling integration, and verifiable randomness via Orao Oracle — all wrapped in a seamless, high-speed protocol.

 <br/>